Radiolab - Everybody's Got One

 So the baby goes first and...

-The uterus is elastic and has muscle,
+The uterus is elastic and has, you know, muscle.

-so it contracts down.
+So it contracts down.

-And it's that contracting down that actually shears the placenta off, is elastic and has muscle, so it contracts down.
+And it's that contracting down that actually shears the placenta off the lining of the

-And it's that contracting down that actually shears the placenta off, the lining of the
+uterus and the placenta off, the lining of the uterus,

-uterus, and the placenta gets delivered.
+and the placenta gets delivered.

 And then...

-All those blood vessels that have been supplying blood to the placenta for all those
+All those blood vessels that have been supplying blood to the placenta for all those weeks

-weeks and months have to close down.
+and months have to close down.

 And they do.

-fountaining into the placenta that just shuts off.
+Like, immediately there's this river of blood fountaining into the placenta that just shuts

-It's like one of the only things like this in the body, maybe the only thing like this,
+It's like one of the only things like this in the body, maybe the only thing like

-Oh, that just makes me think that while from the outside it feels like such a push and pull
+Oh, that just makes me think that while from the outside it feels like such a push and pull and like they're competing against each other that like in the scarlessness there

+is like a camaraderie and a peace of sorts.
 Yeah, in some sense, I think of it as like the OG parent

 for the baby.

-It's one mission is to help that embryo grow into a healthy fetus
+It's one mission is to help that embryo grow

-and deliver a baby.
+into a healthy fetus and deliver a baby.

-And it's developed this sort of like incredible way of somehow making sure all of its needs are met
+of somehow making sure all of its needs are met

-in such a selfless way that I've started seeing it as the first parent.
+of way that I've started seeing it as the first parent.

 Yeah, I don't know.

-I feel like I'm going to cry.
-It feels like, here's this thing.
 This is somebody's baby's life thing.
 I don't know.

 But so, okay, placenta comes out.
 It releases.
-It leaves no trace. it leaves no scar.
-It knows it's time to let those grappling hooks go, comes out.
+It leaves no trace.
+It leaves no scar.
+It knows

+And then what's the end of the journey?
 I mean, I guess it goes in the garbage most of the time.

 I feel really sad that I can't meet mine.